 In the menu, link to the anchor by entering #grose in the URL field.

-For the link to work, it’s important to include the hashtag (#) before the name, and make sure the name matches the one you chose earlier.
-And, of course, the shorter and simpler the name, the easier it’ll be to remember!
+For the link to work, it’s important to include the hashtag (#) before the name and to make sure the name matches the one you chose earlier.
+The shorter and simpler the name, the easier it’ll be to remember.

-Clone icon: duplicate that HTML content block, then copy it and drag it to the next section.
-Then, simply update the name contained within the quotes, and link the text at the top to the new anchors you have created.
+Duplicate that HTML content block, then copy it and drag it to the next section.
+Update the name that’s within the quotes and link the text at the top to the new anchors you’ve created.

 Step #4: Send a test email to test the anchor links

-Once you receive the email, click on the anchor links and watch the magic happen, as demonstrated in this short animation:
+Once you receive the email (BEE’s “Send test” feature lets you send a test email to yourself), click on the anchor links and watch the magic happen:

-Anchor links are not supported by all email clients, so keep this in mind when making a decision of whether or not to add a table of contents to your newsletters.
-Here is a quick report with some of the most popular email clients (see a report of email clients by marketshare):
+Anchor links are not supported by all email clients, so keep this in mind when deciding whether to add a table of contents to your newsletters.
+Here’s a quick report with some of the most popular email clients:

 |Email client||Support for anchor links|